-If you move outside your local area, both local authorities must work together to make sure that you will still receive the support you need in your new home.
+If you move to a different area, both local authorities must work together to make sure that you’ll still receive the support you need in your new home.

-It is up to you let the new local authority know that you’re moving to their area so they can get a copy of your needs assessment and care and support plan.
+It’s up to you to let the new local authority know that you’re moving into their area so they can get a copy of your needs assessment and care and support plan.
 Or you can let your existing authority know and they’ll contact the new local authority.

-If you don’t qualify for support with care
+If you don’t qualify for local authority support with care

-If your local authority thinks that you don’t qualify for support because your care needs aren’t great enough, they must still give you information and advice about where else you can get help, for example through charities or other local organisations.
+If your local authority tells you that you don’t qualify for support because your care needs aren’t great enough, they must still give you information and advice about where else you can get help.
+For example, through charities or other local organisations.

-If you don’t agree with the outcome of the care needs assessment, your first step is to ask your local authority for a full written explanation of their assessment and how they came to their decision.
+If you don’t agree with the result of the care needs assessment, ask your local authority for a full written explanation of their assessment and how they came to their decision.

 If you’re still unhappy after reading their explanation, contact your local authority and explain why you think their decision is unfair.

-Once your local authority or trust has carried out your care needs assessment and worked out what care services you need, they’ll carry out a financial assessment.
+When your local authority or trust has worked out what care services you need, they’ll then carry out a financial assessment.
 This is called a ‘means test’.

 This will work out if you need to contribute towards the cost of your care, and whether the local authority will pay for all or some of your care costs.